WLS (AM)

 WLS (890 kHz) is a commercial AM radio station in Chicago, Illinois.
 Owned by Cumulus Media, through licensee Radio License Holdings LLC, the station airs a talk radio format.
 WLS studios are in the NBC Tower on North Columbus Drive in the city's Streeterville neighborhood.
 The station's programming is also available in the Chicago metropolitan area via a simulcast on the HD2 digital subchannel of sister station WLS-FM.
 The station formerly broadcast in C-QUAM AM stereo.

 Its transmitter site is located on the southwestern edge of Tinley Park, Illinois in Will County.
 WLS is a Class A station broadcasting on the clear-channel frequency of 890 kHz with 50,000 watts, using a non-directional antenna fed by a Nautel NX-50 transmitter, with a Harris DX-50 serving as a backup transmitter.
 Both transmitters run in MDCL (Modulation Dependent Carrier Level) mode to improve efficiency.
 The station's daytime groundwave service contour covers portions of five states.
 At night, its signal routinely reaches 38 states via skywave.

 WLS participates as an Emergency Alert System primary entry point, serving northern Illinois and western Indiana.

 Programming

 Weekdays begin with a local news and interview program, The Ray Stevens Show.
-The rest of the weekday schedule is nationally syndicated conservative talk shows from co-owned Westwood One: The Chris Plante Show, The Vince (Coglianese) Show, The Guy Benson Show, The Mark Levin Show, Rich Valdes America at Night, Red Eye Radio and America in the Morning.
+The rest of the weekday schedule is nationally syndicated conservative talk shows from co-owned Westwood One: The Chris Plante Show, The Vince Show with Vince Coglianese, The Guy Benson Show, The Mark Levin Show, Rich Valdes America at Night, Red Eye Radio and America in the Morning.

 Weekends feature shows on money, health, real estate, technology, travel and cars.
 Syndicated weekend programs include The Kim Komando Show and The Larry Kudlow Show, as well as repeats of weekday shows.
 Some weekend hours are paid brokered programming.
 Most hours on nights and weekends begin with an update from Fox News Radio.